docknetwork/substrate-scaffold/infra/README.md

 ### Start Docknetwork nodes
 `start` is the command used to create EC2 instances and set them up as Docknetwork nodes.
-There's an optional argument called `AMOUNT` which, as its name implies, lets you choose the amount of EC2 instances to start.
-If omitted, `AMOUNT` will default to 1.
+There's an optional argument called `COUNT` which, as its name implies, lets you choose the number of EC2 instances to start.
+If omitted, `COUNT` will default to 1.
 Let's see an example where we want to start two Docknetwork nodes, each running in its own EC2 instance:
 - Run `dockinfra start 2`:
 ```bash